fbohz/fbohz.github.io/_posts/2020-05-11-react_pattern_apropcalypse.markdown

 - Implementation complexity - breeding ground for bugs
 - API complexity.
 Harder for other people to use your project.
 Your documentation can become complex.

-*So how can we support these use cases?
-Without avoiding adding and adding props?*
+*So how can we support these use cases without keep adding new props?*

 ## Making it Simpler / Flexible